Wheeling, Illinois: Colleges and universities

 National Louis University is an accredited, private, non-profit undergraduate and graduate institution of higher learning, organized in colleges of education, arts and sciences, and business and management.
 Worsham College of Mortuary Science is an accredited, private institution offering associate degrees and diplomas in mortuary science.
-William Rainey Harper College, based in Palatine, is the community college serving Wheeling.

 Other education

 The Consulate-General of South Korea in Chicago maintains the Korean Education Center in Wheeling.